Joshuaosunlakin3433/Automated-Market-Maker/README.md

 - Built during Stacks Internship program
 - Inspired by Uniswap V2 AMM design
-- Thanks to the Stacks and Clarity communities
+- Thanks to the Stacks and LearnWeb3

 ---